zouqg/ConferenceSystem/README.md

 # ConferenceSystem
-This system is used for conference manage.
+This system is a conference manage.